15 behind-the-scenes tales from the new book on Trump's White House

 All of that and more is in Michael Wolff's new book, "Fire and Fury: Inside the Trump White House," to be published Tuesday by Henry Holt.
 It features riveting behind-the-scenes anecdotes from Trump's White House, including juicy details on how the most powerful men and women in Washington worked together to make Trump president — and turned on one another after he took the oath of office.

+NBC News has not confirmed much of the book.
+Wolff has been accused in the past of suspect reporting, most notably in his 1998 book "Burn Rate."
+In its review, the defunct media journal Brill's Content cited 13 people depicted in the book as saying that Wolff invented or changed quotations and that they couldn't recall his taking any notes or recording their interviews.

-Here are a few of the many revelations from the 310-page book.
+Here are a few of the many revelations from the 310-page "Fire and Fury."

 1. TRUMP WAS CRANKY: Trump, angered by the quality of his accommodations the night before the inauguration at Blair House, was so unhappy he bickered the next morning with his wife, Melania.